 19. Power Sports Industry - What is it?
 It is those vehicle dealers that sell four-wheelers along with motorcycles.
 What you will find is they will sell you a new vehicle with a nice warranty, but when things go wrong you then discover the mechanics are unqualified as being not factory trained!
 This is a widespread problem with this industry.
 I bought vehicles from these power sports industries and ended up with tons of grief from scratching the paint, inability to fix the motorcycle, rude and outright insulting treatment due to unprofessional employees and owners.
 Check to see if the business is a valid and active BBB member.
 If not, run for the exit!
 These non-BBB dealers will not deal fairly with you.
 If you must buy a motorcycle go buy a Harley-Davidson.
 Stay away from Victory, Honda, Kawasaki, Suzuki, Yamaha, (Triumph is okay as long as it is dedicated dealer and selling no other brands like Harley-Davidson).
 In all cases, make sure at least one "factory trained" mechanic is available at the power sports dealership and don't take their word for it.
 Tell them to show you the certificates on the wall and make sure that person actually works there!
 An employee can leave and the dealer keeps the certificate on the wall to fool the public.
 Also check the BBB if the business has complaints on file.
 Just because a business has no complaints does not mean it is safe to do business with them, so beware!
 Click here to find out Why You Need to Know Before You Buy a Harley-Davidson Motorcycle

-20. National Rifle Association (NRA) - Avoid joining membership with these thieves.
+20. National Rifle Association (NRA) - Avoid joining membership.
 I gave them $25 for a one-year membership and for the National Rifleman Magazine.
 When they did not deliver on the promise they also refused, I repeat, "REFUSED" TO GIVE ME A REFUND OF MY MONEY.
 They said they have no legal obligation to abide by their own written contract.
 I filed a complaint with the BBB.
 I filed a letter of complaint to the NRA President and he ignored it.
-These people can not be trusted and they will steal your money.
-They certainly did to me!
-Do not do business with these people.
-If they steal a measly $25 you can be certain they are pocketing a lot more money unjustly too!

 Return to Reno, Nevada Page